 - Social Media Coordinator: The most common starting point for a social media professional is coordination.
-With the huge variety of platforms, professionals able to juggle the myriad of tasks related to posting each asset in its proper platform is valued by marketing teams.
+With the huge variety of platforms, professionals able to juggle the myriad of tasks related to posting each asset in its proper platform are valued by marketing teams.
 Consider this a tour de force of social media, a great starting point to map out the territory of modern media distribution.
 Salary is around $46k/year.

 - Digital Marketing Manager: Social media is generally considered digital marketing (or possibly marketing more generally).
 A digital marketing manager will often manage multiple teams, including artists, videographers, copywriters, analysts, and business intelligence groups.
 An executive-level digital marketer will be accountable for all spending (which can be extremely high), and the efficiency of that spending across all digital media channels.
-Salary comes in around $82k/year for a managerial role and $160k/year for an executive role.
+Salary comes in around $123,483/year for a managerial role and $176,047/year for an executive role.

-This short guide of job titles could act as a ladder worth climbing, beginning as a coordinator of specific social media campaigns and rising all the way up to the strategic level of determining broader digital branding initiatives for the entire organization.
+This short guide of job titles could act as a ladder worth climbing, beginning as a coordinator of specific social media campaigns and rising to the strategic level of determining broader digital branding initiatives for the entire organization.

 Social media programs are no more or less competitive than any other undergraduate degree program selection, and the competitiveness will likely center more around the university you pursue rather than this specific major.
-The best practice here is to apply to a couple top-tier programs, a couple mid-level programs, and a few lower-level programs.
+The best practice here is to apply to a couple of top-tier programs, a couple mid-level programs, and a few lower-level programs.

 Salary will range from $40k-$75k per year for entry and mid-level roles, with no real upper limit at the executive level.
 The key to achieving a higher salary will largely revolve around how much unique value you can derive.
 Demonstrate your successes through hard data (ask the analytics team for help), and identify the value proposition your work brings to your organization.
 Social media professionals have an advantage in this regard, as digital interactions are easily tracked and demonstrated quantitatively.

 As they say in the writers’ room, the best way to break into creative fields is ‘show, don’t tell’!
-This means building your own social media accounts, and demonstrating your mastery of digital marketing through boosting and maximizing community engagement around your own content.
+This means building your own social media accounts and demonstrating your mastery of digital marketing through boosting and maximizing community engagement around your content.
 Start with an interest of yours, and see how far it can take you.
 Do you love traveling?
 Set up a social media community for fellow travelers.
 How about cooking?
 Build up an Instagram profile proving your culinary mastery.
 The proof is in the pudding!